pratistha-gupta/Data-Extraction-From-Graphs/README.md

 # Features

-- User can select as many as coordinates according to the requirement.
+- User can select as many coordinates according to the requirement.
--Returns coordinates of any curve irrespective of graph background, type, color.
+- Returns coordinates of any type of curve irrespective of graph background, type, color.
 - Works for mutliple curves too.
 - Returns output coordinates upto 6 decimal precision.
 - Output is saved automatically in the excel sheet.